Euclidean geometry: Complementary and supplementary angles

 Angles whose sum is a right angle are called complementary.
 Complementary angles are formed when a ray shares the same vertex and is pointed in a direction that is in between the two original rays that form the right angle.
 The number of rays in between the two original rays is infinite.

 Angles whose sum is a straight angle are supplementary.
 Supplementary angles are formed when a ray shares the same vertex and is pointed in a direction that is in between the two original rays that form the straight angle (180 degree angle).
 The number of rays in between the two original rays is infinite.

 Modern versions of Euclid's notation

 In modern terminology, angles would normally be measured in degrees or radians.

 Modern school textbooks often define separate figures called lines (infinite), rays (semi-infinite), and line segments (of finite length).
 Euclid, rather than discussing a ray as an object that extends to infinity in one direction, would normally use locutions such as "if the line is extended to a sufficient length", although he occasionally referred to "infinite lines".
-A "line" in Euclid could be either straight or curved, and he used the more specific term "straight line" when necessary.
+A "line" for Euclid could be either straight or curved, and he used the more specific term "straight line" when necessary.